-- (iii) If necessary, utilize cervical-spine precautions to control violent head or body movements. - (iv) Place padding under patient's head.
-Pad any other area needed to prevent the patient from further harming him or herself or restricting circulation.

-- (v) Secure the patient onto the stretcher for transport, using additional straps if necessary.
-Be prepared at all times to logroll, suction, and maintain airway. - (d) Monitor airway status continuously, utilize pulse oximetry when available, vital signs, and neurocirculatory status distal to restraints.
-Document findings every 15 minutes, along with reason for restraint. - (e) For interfacility transfers, obtain a written physician's order for use of restraints.
+- (iii) If police have handcuffed the patient, reposition the patient in face-up position with hands anterior and secured to the stretcher (jointly with police). - (iv) If necessary, utilize cervical-spine precautions to control violent head or body movements. - (v) Place padding under patient's head.
+Pad any other area needed to prevent the patient from further harming himself or herself or restricting circulation. - (vi) Secure the patient onto the stretcher for transport, using additional straps if necessary.
+Be prepared at all times to logroll, suction, and maintain airway, especially in the event of vomiting. - (d) Monitor airway status continuously, utilize pulse oximetry, vital signs, and reassess pulse/capillary refill, motor, and sensory status distal to the restraints.
+Document findings every 15 minutes, along with reason for restraint. - (e) Assess for traumatic or medical causes for the patient's agitation.
+Refer to Agitation protocol. - (f) For interfacility transfers, obtain a written physician's order for use of restraints.